 The NSW mum claims now when she does school pick-up she feels judgment coming from other parents.
-She sees mum’s she once considered close friends standing on the other side of the playground, blatantly ignoring her.
+She sees mum’s she once considered close friends standing on the other side of the playground fence, blatantly ignoring her.

 She is also concerned of the conflict affecting her son – that the six-year-old will stop being invited to birthday parties and playdates.

 The mum decided not to give money to send her son’s kindergarten teacher for a gourmet weekend away at a winery for Christmas.

 “It seemed very excessive to give teachers such expensive presents, so I said no,” Sophie said.

 “There is all this pressure on parents to come up with the perfect gift – or spend a lot of money.”